ABOUT THIS COURSE

 - Fostering a team and parity of student experience

-- Strategies for establishing, maintaining and promoting high quality teaching, learning and assessment in Psychology and/or Sociology
+- Strategies for establishing, maintaining and promoting high quality teaching, learning and assessment in Sociology

 - Supporting your team with innovative and engaging teaching